 Yale Collaborative for Motive Control Studies

-Recent research and FBI and CDC data suggest that there is a single, common motive for many forms of violence: the perpetrator’s desire to achieve personal justice to avenge past wrongs and injustices.
-Neuroscience studies have revealed that the desire to punish transgressors in response to perceived victimization activates the same reward processing centers of the brain that activate for narcotics addiction.
-If we can develop strategies and interventions for controlling the desire to retaliate in response to victimization, it follows that we should experience reductions in violence.
+Recent research and FBI and CDC data suggest there is a single, common motive for many forms of violence: the perpetrator’s desire to achieve personal justice to avenge past wrongs and injustices.
+Thus if we can develop strategies and interventions for controlling the desire to retaliate in response to victimization, we should see reductions in violence.

-Our current research focuses on a motive control approach called The Nonjustice System (“nonjustice” = to abstain from seeking justice in the form of revenge).
+Our current research focuses on a motive control approach is called The Nonjustice System/NJS (“nonjustice” = to abstain from seeking justice in the form of revenge).
 This method uses a guided role-play to lead victims of injustice through a “mock trial” and imagined punishment of their transgressors.
-The process allows victims to safely gratify and release their desire for revenge while also considering the consequences of revenge-seeking, and alternative options for healing.
+The process allows victims to safely gratify and release their desire for revenge while also considering the consequences of revenge-seeking and alternative options for healing.